z-uza/CFG_Final_Project_Group_2/README.md

 ## About the project

-This App allows users to plan ahead for a potential visit to a Theme Park and learn about support services and accessibility facilities available at selected Theme Parks.
+This App allows users to plan ahead for a potential visit to a Theme Park and learn about support services and accessibility facilities available.
 Users can access the latest information on current wait times on all rides at the selected Theme Parks.
 Knowing the wait times for rides can support user to plan their day accordingly whilst at the park.
-The App has been designed to be used by either individuals with disabilities and additional needs and/or accompanying carers and family members who are planning a visit.
+The website has been designed to be used by either individuals with disabilities and additional needs and/or accompanying carers and family members who are planning a visit.

 ### Motivation
 This project has given us the oportunity to develop and demonstrate skills and knowledge of programming languages: HTML, CSS, Javascript and JSX, experience of building components in React, Hook states, testing theory and application, gain experience with javascript runtime environment Node.js, gain experience of using agile methodologies within a team, effective team comunication and gain confidence in using Version Control Systems, such as Git(using terminal commands) and GitHub.